 Their role is to manage the Trust assets on your behalf while you are alive and upon your death.
 They handle day-to-day administration matters of the Trust, ensure compliance with laws and regulations, and make decisions regarding the investments and distributions from the Trust.

 Settlor – An individual or entity that establishes the Trust who legally transfers the control of assets to the Trustee.

-Protector – An individual or entity appointed to direct and guide the Trustee in their administration of the Trust
+Protector – An individual or entity appointed to direct and guide the Trustee in the administration of the Trust.

-Beneficiary – An individual or group of individuals for whom the Trust is created for, who stand to benefit from the Trust according to the intentions of the Settlor
+Beneficiary – An individual or group of individuals for whom the Trust is created, who stand to benefit from the Trust according to the intentions of the Settlor

-Investment Advisor - An individual or entity appointed to oversee the management of the assets held within the Trust
+Investment Manager – An individual or entity appointed to oversee the management of the assets held within the Trust.

 Almost all forms of property can be placed within a Trust, such as:

-The fees involved in the establishment and maintenance of a Trust is annual of nature and dependent on the following factors:
+The fees involved in the establishment and maintenance of a Trust is annual in nature and dependent on the following factors:

 - The type and value of assets placed within a Trust

 - The expected level of activity of the Trust